noushskadoush/adatched_data_story/index.md

 <br>

-### 🔰 Propaganda movies during World War II
+### 🔰 2 - Propaganda movies during World War II

 Again, staying in the theme of World War II, it could be worth looking at the behavior of Propaganda.
 More precisely Nazi Propaganda (hopefully this is not the type of movie you are aiming to write!).
 Looking at the distribution shows a gradual increase in the 30s as the political movement gains popularity.
 Quite reassuringly, its numbers fall to a complete halt after the War.
 Except for one small outlier in the 2000s.

-> 🤓 _Battle for Norway – Campaign 1940 is a German propaganda film produced by the UFA in 1940 by the High Command of the Wehrmacht.
-The film was considered lost for a long time.
-It was not found by the Norwegian film historian Jostein Saakvitne randomly in 2000 in the offer of a militaria online auction house.
-These were five film rolls with a total weight of 20 kilograms.
-The film changed the owner anonymously for less than 1000 euros.
-On the 20th The film first premiered after the war by the film institute Oslo in September 2006.
-The film was not performed in Germany._
+> 🤓 _Battle for Norway – Campaign 1940 is a German propaganda film produced by UFA in 1940 for the Wehrmacht.
+Long thought lost, it was rediscovered in 2000 by Norwegian film historian Jostein Saakvitne through a militaria online auction.
+The film, consisting of five rolls weighing 20 kilograms, was anonymously sold for under 1,000 euros.
+It premiered post-war in September 2006 at the Oslo Film Institute but was never shown in Germany._

 <img src="propaganda.png" width="100%">